 JWU Goes GreenWe're creating new ways to take waste that normally gets thrown away — including our Culinary Arts food waste and grease — and recycle it.

-Mission & Scope of ServicesFacilities Management ensures that the planning, design, engineering, construction, operation and maintenance of all university facilities and grounds supports JWU’s teaching mission and academic, student life and administrative functions.
+Scope of ServicesFacilities Management ensures that the planning, design, engineering, construction, operation and maintenance of all university facilities and grounds supports JWU’s academic, student life and administrative functions.

 Our employees balance financial and technical constraints with sound planning and aesthetic strategies in a responsive, service-oriented, effective and environmentally-conscious manner.
 Major responsibilities towards this goal include:

 Working under Christopher O. Placco, AIA, Vice President, our employees are dedicated, skilled professionals trained in trades required for the maintenance, repair and renovation of campus facilities.